 - Non-native speakers can easily find work here

-- Non-degree holders (high school graduates) can also work in Costa Rica
+- Non-degree holders (high school graduates) can also work in Costa Rica (see other places you can teach abroad without a degree)

 - Recruiters/agencies can connect you to schools